Air Source Heat Pumps: What You Need to Know

 Do I need planning permission for my air source installation?

 Chris: "Possibly.
 I always advise customers to check with the local authority before committing to buying an ASHP as there may be planning restrictions in place."

-Where the air source unit be installed?
-What’s inside my home and what’s outside?
+Where can the air source unit be installed?

 Generally speaking there are 2 elements to an air source heat pump system; an external unit which is installed outside your home and a hot water cylinder which is installed inside the home.
 The system runs on electricity and the 2 units are connected by copper pipework.

 If you have a monobloc system you'll have a larger outside unit which sits on rubber feet.
 The monobloc unit is completely sealed and contains both the refrigerant and the heat exchanger.
 Insulated tubes and copper pipes containing water run out the back of the unit and through your wall.
 The pipes take the heated water to your hot water cylinder where it is stored until you turn on the heating or run a hot tap.

 In a split system the outside unit is smaller as it doesn't contain all the elements such as the heat exchanger.
 These parts of the system are kept in a separate indoor unit which is sometimes combined with the hot water cylinder to save space.
 Another benefit of a split system is that the outdoor unit can be installed 20 – 30m away from the home if needed for a more flexible installation.

 Chris: "If you're installing a low temperature system your radiators need to be able to generate twice as much heat as standard, so that's either doubling the amount of radiators in each room or swapping a single panel radiator for a double panel.
 In some cases a high temperature ASHP may be able to work with existing radiators."

 Chris: "A good quality retrofit installation should take up to 3 – 4 days.
 The biggest job inside the home is installing the hot water cylinder and, if needed, swapping radiators for larger ones."